byebyers/my-site/_posts/2020-02-03-compile-and-install-sass-with-wsl.md

 ---
 layout: post
 categories: SASS
-title: Compile and Install SASS with WSL
+title: How to Install SASS with WSL
-sub_heading: Compile SASS like a pro using the WSL Terminal
+sub_heading: Compile SASS like a pro using the Windows Subsystem Linux Terminal
 date: 2020-02-04T00:00:00.000+00:00

 ---